 Struggling with mobility is one thing but failing to act on it is quite another.
 In fact those who do not take action to change things around them which will support with their mobility problems, are only destined to cause further damage, risk injury and to limit mobility even further in the future.

 Admittedly it is tough to accept that your body has changed, be it through age, disease or injury, yet this is something which you can actually improve once you have accepted it.
 Now there are of course many gadgets and physical changes you could make to the home.
-Stairlifts, walk-in bathtubs and handrails for example, are all recommended by charities like Age UK Mobility, to improve your life at home.
-Beyond this however, these charities will also offer helpful tips on exercises which you can be doing each and every day, that will add to your range of flexibility and motion, let’s take a look at some examples.
+Stairlifts, walk-in bathtubs and handrails for example, are all recommended by companies like Age UK Mobility, to improve your life at home.
+Beyond this however, these companies will also offer helpful tips on exercises which you can be doing each and every day, that will add to your range of flexibility and motion, let’s take a look at some examples.

 Before we get into exactly what the exercises are, we first need to cover a couple of top tips.
 Firstly it will be important that you are working on maintaining a healthy weight, this will ensure that your body only carries what it needs to and doesn’t put undue pressure on.
 Secondly with regards to the exercises, be sure to only push as far as you can, any progress is enough and you must avoid overdoing it.